BongoSort/HotStone_Bak/TestList.md

 Game state tests (mulig omnavngivning???)
 * **OK** When Findus plays Uno, Then it is allowed (Status.OK), and Then minion Uno appears at index 0 on the field.
-(FAKE IT)
+* When Peddersen plays Dos, Then it is allowed (Status.OK), and Then minion Uno appears at index 0 on the field.
 * **OK** When it is Findus Turn, Peddersen is not allowed to play a Card, Then it is not allowed.

 Turn tests